Tower-of-Hell-Script-pima/.github/profile/README.md

 ## 🧠 Conclusion

-The Tower of Hell Script is an essential tool for players looking to optimize their gameplay.
+The Piggy Script is an essential tool for players looking to optimize their gameplay.
 With its extensive features and ease of use, it provides a significant advantage in the game.
-Whether you're farming, navigating obstacles, or customizing your experience, this script has you covered.
+Whether you're farming, completing quests, or escaping Piggy, this script has you covered.